OfficeDev/microsoft-teams-apps-faqplus/README.md

 | [Documentation](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2/wiki/Home) | [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2/wiki/Deployment-Guide) | [Architecture](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2/wiki/Solution-Overview) |
 | ---- | ---- | ---- |

-Chatbots are an easy way to provide answers to frequently asked questions by end-users.
-However, most chatbots fail to engage with end-users in a meaningful way because there is no human in the loop when the chatbot fails.
+Chatbots on Microsoft Teams are an easy way to provide answers to frequently asked questions by users.
+However, most chatbots fail to engage with users in a meaningful way because there is no human in the loop when the chatbot fails to answer a question well.

 FAQ Plus bot is a friendly Q&A bot that brings a human in the loop when it is unable to help.
-One can ask the bot a question and the bot responds with an answer if it's in the knowledge base.
-If not, the bot allows the end-user to submit a query which then gets posted in a pre-configured team of experts to provide support by acting upon the notifications from within their team itself.
+A user can ask the bot a question and the bot responds with an answer if it's in the knowledge base.
+If not, the bot offers  the user an option to "Ask an expert", which posts the question to a pre-configured team of experts to provide support.
+An expert can assign the question to themself, chat with the user to gain more context and add the question to the knowledge base from using a messaging extention so that the next user to ask that same question will get an answer from the chatbot!

 **The July 2020 (version 3) release of FAQ Plus includes a multi-turn feature to the end user experience.
 With the multi-turn feature, users will be presented with follow-up options along with an answer to their question.
 This enables the FAQ Plus bot to answer the user's question with more relevance.
-Multi-turn follow-up options are programmed directly into the QnA Maker when the tenant admin uploads the proper documents into the knowledge base.**
+Multi-turn follow-up options are programmed directly into the QnA Maker when the tenant admin uploads the Q&A pairs into the knowledge base.**

-**Earlier releases of FAQ Plus has following features:**
+**Here are some screenshots showing FAQ Plus in action:**

-*	An Enduser interacting with FAQ Plus:
+*	A user interacting with FAQ Plus through chat:

 ![FAQ Plus in action (user view)](https://github.com/OfficeDev/microsoft-teams-faqplusplus-app/wiki/images/FAQPlusEndUser.gif)